mbgspcii/next-movies/README.md

 1. Take a copy of .env.local.example and re-name to .env.local
 2. Get your TMDb API key
 3. Get your TMDB API read access token
+4. Configure a TwicPics domain with a path pointing to https://image.tmdb.org/t/p/original/
 4. Enter the details into the .env.local file

 ## Running locally